A. Dean Jabs

-Dr. Dean Jabs is an experienced, board certified, plastic surgeon, trained at Columbia University College of Physicians and Surgeons, dedicated to providing quality, state of the art plastic surgery to patients in the Maryland-Virginia-Washington, DC metro area and from around the world.
+Dr. Dean Jabs is an experienced, board certified, plastic surgeon, trained at Columbia University College of Physicians and Surgeons, dedicated to providing quality, state of the art plastic surgery to patients in the Maryland-Virginia-Washington, DC metro area and from around the world in our new in-office certified surgical suite.
 He has been in practice since 1989 and possesses skills that have led to thousands of happy patients.
 He is noted for his expertise in minimal incision facial rejuvenation and all aspects of breast augmentation.

 Dr. Jabs is noted for his warm, personal demeanor and a passion for the details of cosmetic surgery that lead to extraordinary results.
 Establishing a personal relationship that allows him to understand his patients concerns and desires is a key part of his consultation process.
 His outgoing personality and his outstanding surgical skill have led many local physicians and their families to seek his care.